Jindo (island): Jindo Bridge

 A twin bridge, consisting of two cable-stayed bridges of very similar design, connect Jindo Island with the mainland, and its shape is reflected in the logo of the Jindo County.
 The first Jindo Bridge was opened on 18 October 1984.
 It has the main span of 344 m and two side spans of 70 m making the total length of 484 m at a width of only 11.7 m.
 At the time of its opening, it was the world's longest and narrowest suspension bridge.
 A 200-meter part under the bridge is open for major navigation for ships with ceiling below 20 meters.
-Increasing local traffic urged the government to add the second bridge in 2005, which has the same lengths, but is wider at 12.5 meters.
+The increase in local traffic meant the government needed to add the second bridge in 2005, which is of the same length, but wider at 12.5 meters.